 One of the fun idiosyncrasies of Star Wars is the cobbled-together nature of it.
 For example, if you’ve participated in any part of Star Wars in the last two decades, you probably noticed that while the humans that populate that galaxy speak English, their written language is known as Aurebesh.
 The alien script can be seen in the prequel trilogy, the sequel trilogy, the entire run of all three canon animated series, the comics, and even the theme parks.
-But the language never appears in the original trilogy (though the DVD release retroactively added it for the tractor beam controls on the Death Star in Episode IV).
+But the language wasn’t in the original trilogy upon its release (though the DVD release, and the versions since, including on Disney+, retroactively added it for the tractor beam controls on the Death Star in Episode IV).
 So where did it come from?

 Aurebesh was created specifically for the Star Wars Miniatures Battles game, a table-top collectible game similar to Warhammer 40,000.
 From there it was off to the races until Aurebesh was the omnipresent entity we know and love today, concealing messages with a rudimentary alphabet replacement code.

 But the galaxy is a big place, and other languages naturally exist.
 But none as new or frustrating as the Old Tongue.
 First introduced in the final season of Star Wars: The Clone Wars, the Old Tongue covered the tomb of Darth Bane.
 Ancient beyond measure, at the time one could easily assume it was a one-and-done deal meant to further emphasize the mysterious nature of the only Sith to survived the Jedi-Sith War a millennia ago.